hikuley/absence-calculator/docker/README.md

 ## Quick Start

-We provide a convenient script `docker-dev.sh` to manage Docker operations:
+We provide a convenient script `docker-dev.sh` to manage Docker operations.
+Here are all available commands:

 ```bash
 # Make the script executable (first time only)